 More detail on target areas, other program criteria, and requirements is provided in the Bikeways Program application instructions.

 The Program supports projects that maximize bicycle access and fill missing links in the state’s bicycle system, focusing on connecting bicycle-friendly trails and roads and enhancing last-mile connections to work, school, shopping and transit.
 On-road bicycle projects, such as bike lane striping, sharrows, and wayfinding signage are eligible for funding.

 - Design and feasibility assessments of proposed or potential bikeways to assess issues, such as environmental impacts, right-of-way issues, ADA compatibility, local support, and cost estimates.

-- Minor retrofits including bicycle route signing, pavement markings, parking, drainage grate replacement, and other minor retrofits to enhance bicycle routes.
+- Minor retrofits including bicycle route signing, pavement markings, parking, drainage grate replacement, bikeshare stations, and other low-cost treatments to enhance bicycle routes.

 Two web-based interactive maps were created to assist in completing and reviewing Bikeways applications.
 As noted in the application, applicants are not required to use these maps.

 Program Guidelines and Resources:

 Applicable design standards and guidelines include:

 On October 31, 2016, Transportation Secretary Pete Rahn announced 18 winners of the Bikeways Program Grants.
 The program is providing $1.97 million for this round of grants to three counties and nine municipalities.
 This year’s grant recipients bring the Bikeways Program total to $17 million invested in 132 projects across Maryland.
 A map and complete list of projects is available at these links: